Weekend roundup: Clear Lake girls advance to regional semifinals

-The Clear Lake girls basketball clinched their spot in the regional semifinals on Saturday, with a 48-32 win over Hampton-Dumont-CAL.
+The Clear Lake girls basketball team clinched its spot in the regional semifinals on Saturday with a 48-32 win over Hampton-Dumont-CAL.

 With the win, Clear Lake improved to 16-1 on the season.
 The Lions will play on Wednesday against Iowa Falls-Alden in the Class 3A, Region 4 semifinal.